 The course consists of three components.
-Component 1 introduces the theory behind five areas while Component 2 builds on the theory, with an emphasis on the how these areas are integrated to apply to performance.
+Component 1 introduces the theory behind five areas while Component 2 builds on the theory, with an emphasis on how these areas are integrated to apply to performance.

-The five areas of study are:
+The 5 areas of study are chosen from:

-- Sport psychology
+- Sport Psychology

-- Skill acquisition
+- Skill Acquisition

-- Sport and society
+- Sport and Society.